A

 DOG BED:

-any soft, clean surface, such as the white bedspread in the
+any soft, clean surface, such as the white bedspread in the guest room

 or the newly upholstered couch in the living room.